pierre-rouleau/pel/README.rst

 ➣ Emacs Fast Startup
 --------------------

+..
+  On a 2023 macOS Apple
+  Silicon computer PEL starts Emacs with **303 elpa packages and 108 other single file packages in 0.16 seconds** and **sub 0.1 seconds** on Linux!

 - With PEL, Emacs will start faster than with several other systems; PEL Emacs initialization is heavily optimized to auto-load and defer execution